 9. Unroll.me: As a marketing person, I am sure you can identify with inbox overload.
 You know all those Ad age emails, Event alerts, Google Alerts, Content Curation, etc, that you happen to think you might find interesting and hence you need to subscribe to.
 In fact, Gmail has implemented Priority Inbox as a way for users to identify the relevant conversations from bulk email.

 Well, on any given day I get about 100+ emails on minimum and at least 20% of those are subscriptions.
 And let me add, at least 50% of those, are subscriptions to newsletters that I didn’t ask for.

 Unroll.me helps me to add a layer between email senders and the inbox.
 My favourite feature being the ability to unsubscribe from irrelevant senders so they make one’s inbox a less stressful experience.

-You can rapidly create a new blog entirely for free, with a reasonable amount of customisation; and also most web hosts provide WordPress as a free single-click install.
-It’s a great mix of power, customisation and usability, and almost all the organizations I have worked for, use WordPress at the back end for their corporate blog.
+You can rapidly create a new blog entirely for free, with a reasonable amount of customization; and also most web hosts provide WordPress as a free single-click install.
+It’s a great mix of power, customization, and usability, and almost all the organizations I have worked for, use WordPress at the back end for their corporate blog.

 What are some of your favourite marketing technology tools?